|

 (instruments) of construction) of significant high quality and

-introduces a novel and more effective approach to architectural
+it incorporated a more effective approach to architectural

 of lifeless two dimensional recording of technical knowledge, the